flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 ## Neurosift as DANDI Browser

-The DANDI REST API is open, so Neurosift can also function as an alternative DANDI Archive explorer.
+The DANDI REST API is open to the public, so Neurosift can also function as an alternative DANDI Archive explorer!

 [https://neurosift.app](https://neurosift.app)